-Theracycle is a life-changing therapy bicycle for stroke patients.
-Unlike traditional exercise equipment, Theracycle’s unique motorized technology provides proven and effective bike therapy for those who have suffered a stroke.
-Get back to doing what you love faster with a Theracycle motorized exercise bike for stroke victims.
+Theracycle is a life-changing bike therapy for stroke patients.
+Unlike traditional exercise equipment, Theracycle’s unique motor-assisted technology provides proven and effective bike therapy for those who have suffered a stroke.
+Get back to doing what you love faster with a Theracycle motor-assisted exercise bike for stroke victims.

 Recovering from a life-altering event like a stroke takes dedication and drive.
-A regular at-home regimen of stroke rehabilitation exercises using the Theracycle exercise bike for stroke victims can help stroke sufferers make significant strides in the stroke rehabilitation process and is a powerful component to your stroke rehabilitation.
+A regular at-home regimen of stroke rehabilitation exercises using the Theracycle exercise bike can help stroke sufferers make significant strides in the stroke rehabilitation process.

 The Theracycle is designed for those suffering from mobility and neurological conditions, with variable 15-speed motorized assistance, a full body workout, and an ergonomically designed, comfortable and secure seating with effortless mount/dismount.
 The durable construction of our bike for stroke patients provides a stable base for a more secure and supportive experience, while a whisper-quiet, ½-horse-power motor assists your movement as you ease through your daily workout with increased mobility, energy, and renewed confidence.

-The Theracycle exercise bike for stroke patients helps you to perform high repetition exercises, which can help stimulate neuroplasticity in the brain, according to research and studies.
+The Theracycle exercise bike for stroke patients helps you to perform high-repetition exercises combined with increased heart rate, which can help stimulate neuroplasticity in the brain, according to research and studies.
 Neuroplasticity, or brain plasticity, is the mechanism your brain uses to rewire and heal itself.
 Research supports that stimulating neuroplasticity can allow your brain to recover lost motor skills by developing new neural pathways.
 By performing high repetition exercises with a Theracycle, this can help stimulate neuroplasticity and improve your mobility.